FREE SHIPPING WHEN YOU SPEND $99+ | GET 20% OFF YOUR FIRST ORDER USING CODE 20%OFF1ST AT CHECKOUT!! Shop now!

 It's also a natural anti-inflammatory, which helps many older pets.

-In addition, Vitamin C helps in the production of collagen.
-Collagen is vital to bone and joint health.
+In addition, Vitamin C helps produce collagen, which is vital to bone and joint health.

 Having enough collagen in the body can help prevent your pet from developing hip dysplasia, spinal issues, or degenerative joint disease.